Salt-N-Pepa: 2022–present: Copyright dispute with Universal Music Group

 In May 2025, Cheryl "Salt" James and Sandra "Pepa" Denton sued their record label, Universal Music Group, alleging that UMG blocked their attempts to exercise their copyright termination rights.
 Termination rights allow recording artists to reclaim the copyrights to their sound recordings 35 years after they were originally transferred.
-Salt and Pepa had filed formal termination notices with the United States Copyright Office on March 22, 2022, but UMG had claimed that the notices were "invalid and ineffective" because the original contracts were not executed by Salt and Pepa themselves, and in the alternative, the recordings were works made for hire meaning the termination right could not be exercised.
+Salt and Pepa had filed formal termination notices with the United States Copyright Office on March 22, 2022, but UMG had claimed that the notices were "invalid and ineffective" because the original recording contract with Next Plateau Records in 1986 was not executed by Salt and Pepa themselves, but by their producer, Hurby Azor; and in the alternative, the recordings were works made for hire meaning the termination right could not be exercised.

 In November 2025, all three members of Salt-N-Pepa appeared together to be inducted into the Rock and Roll Hall of Fame in the Musical Influence Award category.
 They spoke about their dispute with UMG at the induction ceremony.